The SoundPrint Story

 At home, I would google “quiet spots,” which was often a fruitless endeavor.
 A place listed as quiet would often be blasting with music when I arrived with my date.
 This type of setting was not a great environment to talk in and get to know someone.

-To overcome these issues, a free iPhone decibel meter app called SoundPrint was created primarily for the hearing-impaired community, but even those with typical hearing can benefit.
+I simply combined an accurate and calibrated smart phone decibel meter with crowdsourcing features and SoundPrint was born for the hearing-impaired community, but even those with typical hearing can benefit.
 SoundPrint is also helpful for the blind, those with autism, or those who simply prefer quiet environments.

 SoundPrint allows you to discover the quieter venues in your city.
 Using the app’s internal decibel meter, you can measure the actual noise level of any venue, which is then submitted to a SoundPrint database that anyone can access to find out if a certain venue is quiet or loud.
 A database for your city is created and, with each submission, is enriched and becomes more valuable.
 In addition, submitting SoundPrint measurements is an effective way to tell venue managers that you and others care about noise levels and that they should mitigate the increasing din.